enovin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty - creates an emoty file called hello

 5-execute - adds execute permission to the owner of the file hello

+6-multiple_permissions - adds execute permissions to the owner and group owner, and read  permission to other users